CDP-com/welcomeoca/readme.txt

 Changelog
 ----
-11/20/2015, mstiles, Removed call to scroll to top on load in main.html's 11/20/2015, mstiles, Scroll to top onload
+12/11/2015, smmadara, Modified main.html to reflect new app template 11/20/2015, mstiles, Removed call to scroll to top on load in main.html's 11/20/2015, mstiles, Scroll to top onload
 11/11/2015, mstiles, change log trying iframe without borders